Human rights in Kazakhstan: Rule of law

 In 2015 Kazakhstan introduced amendments to the law on nongovernmental organisation (NGO) activities.
 The law guarantees to NGOs free access to public, international and private financing allowing them to actively participate in the social and political development of the country.

 In January 2017 Kazakhstan's President proposed a reform aimed at delegating some of the President's powers to the Parliament.
 This initiative is expected to create a stronger system of checks and balances in Kazakhstan.

 Kazakhstan is a member of the Hague Conference on Private International Law (HCCH) since May 2017.
 The HCCH is aimed at promoting the harmonisation of conflict of laws principles in diverse subject matters within private international law, which contributes to the promotion of rule of law.

 The National Council of Public Trust of Kazakhstan also plays an important role in promoting the rule of law.
 It is an advisory body that was established by the President of Kazakhstan, Kassym-Jomart Tokayev, on July 17, 2019 to make government more responsive to the people.

 Kazakhstan partners with the USAID under a five-year rule of law program for over $7 million launched in September 2020.
 The Kazakh Supreme Court and the Ministry of Information and Public Development work closely with the USAID as part of the program to improve public trust and demonstrate greater alignment with internationally recognized standards.

 In 2020, the country was ranked 62nd in the Rule of Law Index, climbing three positions since 2015.

 Ethnic diversity

 Kazakhstan supports co-existence of different cultures.
 The Assembly of People of Kazakhstan supports nearly 200 centres where children and adults can study 30 different languages.

 In 2015, the Assembly of the People of Kazakhstan (APK) introduced a Day of Gratitude as a new holiday of Kazakhstan.
 The proposal to establish it was delivered by President Nursultan Nazarbayev.
 The Day of Gratitude is celebrated on 1 March and marks the historic past and multi-ethnic unity of the country.

-59.2% of the Kazakhstan population is Kazakh, 29.6% is Russian, while 10.2% comprises Germans, Tatars, Ukrainians, Uzbek and Uyghurs.
-Representatives of more than 140 ethnic groups live in Kazakhstan and some 818 ethnic and cultural associations operate under the auspices of the Assembly of People of Kazakhstan.
+70% of Kazakhstan's population is ethnically Kazakh, 16% is Russian, while 9% comprises Uzbeks, Ukrainians, Uyghurs, Germans, and Tatars.
+Representatives of about 125 ethnic groups live in Kazakhstan and some 818 ethnic and cultural associations operate under the auspices of the Assembly of People of Kazakhstan.